bitcoin-silver/core/README.md

 ### What is a Vault?

-A vault is a Bitcoin smart contract that splits control into two paths:
+A vault is a Bitcoin Silver smart contract that splits control into two paths:

 **Path 1 - Normal Spending**: Send funds immediately to recipient
-**Path 2 - Recovery**: After CSV delay (e.g., 2016 blocks ≈ 2 weeks), recover to cold storage
+**Path 2 - Recovery**: After CSV delay (e.g., 2016 blocks), recover to cold storage

 ### Vault Script Structure